lucasdillmann/dynamic-query/README.md

 ## Building a Dynamic Query expression

-A Dynamic Query expression is, at its core, a set of instructions that will be applied to a query as the conditions that the data must met.
-A expression is a compound of one or more operations and logic operators (AND/OR) between them.
+A Dynamic Query expression is, at its core, a set of instructions that will be applied to a query as the conditions that the data must meet.
+An expression is a compound of one or more operations and logic operators (AND/OR) between them.

-In general, the syntax of a operation follows the pattern `<operation name>(<field name> [, <arguments>])`, like the expression `equals(active, true)` that is an operation with name `equals` on field `active` with the `true` as an argument, which will lead to a filter to only return the data where the attribute `active` equals `true`.
+In general, the syntax of an operation follows the pattern `<operation name>(<field name> [, <arguments>])`, like the expression `equals(active, true)` that is an operation with name `equals` on field `active` with the `true` as an argument, which will lead to a filter to only return the data where the attribute `active` equals `true`.

-When needed, a expression can be created to have multiple conditions and/or groups of conditions, just like the expression `equals(active)&&(lowerThan(age, 18)||isNull(age))`.
+When needed, an expression can be created to have multiple conditions and/or groups of conditions, just like the expression `equals(active)&&(lowerThan(age, 18)||isNull(age))`.

 Field names can contain alphanumeric characters.
 When needed to reference a multi-level attribute (such as when ToMany